Ziva Rodann: Career

 Rodann's first stage name was Ziva Shapir.
 She began her film career with an appearance in Israel's first film, Hill 24 Doesn't Answer, in 1955.
 Shapir then traveled to New York City, where she was discovered by Universal-International talent scout Maurice Bergman.
 After a successful screen test, she signed a long-term contract with Universal.
 Her first television role was featured in "Dancing Mouse", a 1956 episode of The Adventures of Hiram Holliday.
 Shapir made her debut in American cinema when Universal loaned her out to Bel-Air Productions for a starring role in the horror feature Pharaoh's Curse (1957), released by United Artists.
 She was billed second after actor Mark Dana and played the part of Simira, a mysterious Egyptian woman.
 Her final credit as Ziva Shapir was a minor role in The Tattered Dress (1957), starring Jeff Chandler and Jeanne Crain.

 In 1957, Shapir changed her stage name to Ziva Rodann and was given a supporting role in Samuel Fuller's Forty Guns, starring Barbara Stanwyck.
 She followed this with uncredited performances as a gypsy singer in Yul Brynner's The Brothers Karamazov and an entertainer in Elvis Presley's King Creole (both released in 1958).
 One of her first notable roles was as Kirk Douglas' Native American wife in the Hal B. Wallis production Last Train from Gun Hill (1958).
 She portrayed Naomi's daughter-in-law Orpah in the 20th Century Fox biblical epic The Story of Ruth (1960), which stars another Israeli actress, Elana Eden.
 Macumba Love (1960), Subara (1962), Alexander the Great (1962) were among her other motion picture leads.

 In 1961, she was a guest star on the western television series Bonanza, playing Maria Reagan in "The Fugitive"; Tales of Wells Fargo, playing Leah Harper in "Rifles for Red Hand"; and The Rifleman, playing Maria in "The Vaqueros".
 She also portrayed an Indian maharani in an episode of The Tab Hunter Show in 1961 and appeared in an episode ("The Case of the Glamorous Ghost") of Perry Mason in 1962, as well as an episode ("Made in Italy") of The Real McCoys.
 She played Nefertiti in two Batman episodes, "The Curse of Tut" (1966) and "The Pharaoh's in a Rut" (1966).
+She also starred in The Man from Uncle TV series in the episode “The Secret Sceptre Affair” in 1968.
 She has appeared in more than 40 films and television productions.

 Her most notable role was Dr. Myrna Von in the film 3 Nuts in Search of a Bolt (1964), a film starring Mamie Van Doren and Tommy Noonan.
 In one short scene from the film, Rodann appears nude wrapped only in boa.